DevExpress/TestCafe-RPC/README.md

+# ‚ö†Ô∏èThis package is now deprecated‚ö†Ô∏è
+It will receive no future updates.
+Please visit https://testcafe.io for instructions about installing and using the most recent TestCafe version.

 TestCafe RPC
 ======
-RPC library for the [TestCafÈ](http://testcafe.devexpress.com/).
-It allows you to create a single TestCafÈ instance and then interact with it programmatically from any machine in your network.
+RPC library for the [TestCaf√©](http://testcafe.devexpress.com/).
+It allows you to create a single TestCaf√© instance and then interact with it programmatically from any machine in your network.

 Install